 If you’ve recently taken an agreed payment holiday and are about to apply for a mortgage, it’s important to speak to lenders directly before you apply.
 Ask them whether your agreed payment holiday might affect your application.

 Lenders should explain how any support they offer may impact your credit report.
-You should try to meet your regular payments if you can and only ask for support if you really need it.

 During this challenging time we want to help give you as much guidance as possible.
 You can find more information on our Coronavirus help page.